-Some Revocable Living Trusts are expensive and may cost as much as a small uncontested non-problematic succession.
-So, the financial benefit that you get, may not be as great as you think.
+Some revocable living trusts are expensive and may cost as much as a small uncontested non-problematic succession.
+So, the financial benefit that you get in the end may not be as great as you think.

 To obtain additional information on legal and innovative estate planning strategies, you should always consult an experienced estate planning attorney.